FAQ

 "Open Access Policy": the journal's policy on OA .

-If an article has more than one corresponding author, e.g., one author from the University of Parma and one from another university or other institution, verification of affiliation, and thus of attribution of the article to the contracting university, will be made on the author who submitted the article.
+If an article has more than one corresponding author, e.g., one author from the University of Parma and one from another university or institution, verification of affiliation, and thus of attribution of the article to the contracting university, will be made on the author who submitted the article.

 • if it is a hybrid journal you can: